King Diamond: King Diamond

+After Mercyful Fate broke up, King Diamond, along with Michael Denner and Timi Hansen, formed the eponymous King Diamond band in 1985.
+Fatal Portrait, the band's first full-length studio album, was released on 14 March 1986, through Roadrunner Records.
+Their second album Abigail, was released on 29 May 1987 was the first concept album based on an original story by Diamond.
+Following some line up changes another concept album, "Them" charted at number 38 on the Swedish album chart, number 65 on the Dutch album chart, and at number 89 on the Billboard 200, making it King Diamond's highest charting album in the U.S. to date.
+Diamonds album a continuation of the storyline from "Them", Conspiracy was the first King Diamond album to be recorded in the United States and was released in 1989.
+The next album The Eye was released the following year in 1990, however King Diamond reunited with Mercyful Fate in 1992 where he would then balance recording and touring with both Mercyful Fate and his eponymous band throughout the 1990s.
+After recording and touring with Mercyful Fate, King Diamond reformed his eponymous band in 1994.
+Released on 1 October 1996, The Graveyard saw King Diamond return to writing concept albums this was then followed by 1998Voodoo.
+Then when Mercyful Fate was put on hold in 1999, King Diamond began recording the album House of God at the Nomad Recording Studio in Carrollton, Texas.

 In 2001, King Diamond worked out a deal with the band Usurper to sing backup vocals on the song "Necronemesis" in exchange for them shifting their recording schedule around to accommodate the recording of Abigail II: The Revenge.
+In 2003 King Diamond released their eleventh album The Puppet Master, the album also featured additional vocals from Diamond's wife Livia Zita.
 In 2004, Diamond contributed vocals to "Sweet Dreams", the final track on the album of Dave Grohl's heavy metal side project Probot.
 In late 2005, Diamond appeared on the Roadrunner United – The All-Star Sessions album, contributing vocals for his song "In the Fire", which featured multiple Roadrunner Records musicians (past and present) working together to create individual songs.
 Diamond also guested on the Cradle of Filth song "Devil Woman" in late 2005.

 In April 2006, Diamond reunited with Mikkey Dee (Motörhead drummer) at a sold-out gig at Kåren in Gothenburg, Sweden.
 In 2001 he referred to Dee as "one of the best drummers of all time and that's something that has bothered us since he left."

 Diamond released his album Give Me Your Soul...
 Please, on 26 June 2007.
 The band received a Grammy nomination in the "Best Metal Performance" category for the track "Never Ending Hill".

 He was forced to cancel a United States tour due to a herniated disk, causing severe back pain, which puts him in intense pain almost all of the time.
 He attributes the problem to the long stressful hours spent working on the album.